-According to the Mobile Economy 2018 report by GSMA.com there were 5 billion unique mobile subscribers in 2017.
-Language therefore plays a significant role in the success of a mobile app.
+According to the Mobile Economy 2018 report by GSMA.com, there were 5 billion unique mobile subscribers in 2017.
+Language, therefore, plays a significant role in the success of a mobile app.
 This is especially so in a global arena where an estimated 72% of potential mobile app users do not speak English.

 Those who do not speak the native language will be less likely to interact with a mobile application that is not accessible to them.
 Even though English is one of the widest spoken languages, not every person can speak the language.
 Mobile app localisation is important for the representation of different cultures, languages and the experience of learning on the go when travelling abroad.

-As a mobile app developer one of your main goals will be to increase your app’s visibility and exposure.
+As a mobile app developer, one of your main goals will be to increase your app’s visibility and exposure.
 Improving visibility will significantly increase the app’s Monthly Active Users (MAU).
-The best way to achieve this is to customise the app in so that it will serve different users from across the globe.
+The best way to achieve this is to customise the app so that it will serve different users from across the globe.
 This is where mobile app localisation comes in.

 What is Mobile App Localisation?

+Localisation is the process of adapting a product or service to a particular language, culture, market, and desired local look-and-feel.
 Mobile app localisation is a combination of the language and country it is spoken in.
 The process of customising your app to work in other languages and can include spoken variations and dialects of the same language.
 The application must also suit the culture and any other regional attributes.
 This is because it is not just a translation of the language, but a change in content and layout that caters for any given country.

 The essentials of mobile app localisation include the design of visual content along with the development of effective brand messaging.
 Front-end developers and UX Designers will be involved in this process, by making their layouts flexible, adding extra space in text boxes and making changes to its design features.